-Table 1.
-Longwave Spec tral Bands With Corresponding Absorbers and Methods U Ised to Compute Transmittances cooling (H2O, CO2, and O3) included, the cooling rates (°C d-1) are computed for the clear-sky atmospheric conditions of midlatitude summer, tropics, and subarctic winter, separately using the two 1-D radiative-transfer models.
+To illustrate the importance of this revision of the longwave radiation parameterization in correctly simulating the atmospheric cooling rate, a column radiative-transfer model was constructed using the infrared radiation scheme of our 7-layer tropospheric and 11-layer troposphere/lower-stratosphere GCMs (UIUC89) (Oh 1989), and a second radiative-transfer model was constructed using the new infrared radiation scheme (UIUC98) described above.
+Both of the 1-D column models extend up to 1 hPa and have identical 24 layers, with sigma values prescribed to be the same as in the 24-layer ST-GCM (Fig. A-2).
+With the initial profiles of temperature, pressure, ozone and water vapor interpolated from the standard atmosphere of McClatchey et al. (1972) to the model layers, and with only the major contributors to longwave cooling (H_2O , CO_2 , and O3) included, the cooling rates (°C/day) are computed for the clear-sky atmospheric conditions of mid-latitude summer, tropics, and sub-arctic winter, separately using the two 1-D radiative-transfer models.
 Here the CO2 concentration is taken to be 350 ppmv throughout the atmosphere.
-Cooling rates (negative) computed from these two models and their differences (UIUC98 minus UIUC89) are presented in Figure 3 for the four atmospheric conditions.
-It is seen from Figure 3 that the UIUC89 longwave parameterization is not accurate relative to the UIUC98 parameterization.
-For the cases of midlatitude summer and tropics it overestimated the cooling rates in the stratosphere, with the largest error of ~2°C d-1 occurring in the middle stratosphere near 10 hPa, and underestimated the cooling rates in the troposphere, except near the surface, with the largest error of $\sim 1.2^{\circ}$ C d-1 occurring near 200 hPa.
-For the case of subarctic winter, the UIUC89 longwave parameterization slightly underestimated the cooling rate in the middle troposphere, but severely overestimated the cooling rate in the upper stratosphere, with a maximum error reaching 4.8°C d-1.
+Cooling rates (negative) computed from these two models and their differences (UIUC98 minus UIUC89) are presented in Fig. A-3 for the four atmospheric conditions.
+It is seen from Fig. A-3 that the UIUC89 longwave parameterization is not accurate relative to the UIUC98 parameterization.
+For the cases of mid-latitude summer and tropics, it overestimated the cooling rates in the stratosphere, with the largest error of about 2°C/day occurring in the middle stratosphere near 10 hPa, and underestimated the cooling rates in the troposphere, except near the surface, with the largest error of about 1.2°C/day occurring near 200 hPa.
+For the case of sub-arctic winter, the UIUC89 longwave parameterization slightly underestimated the cooling rate in the middle troposphere, but severely overestimated the cooling rate in the upper stratosphere, with a maximum error reaching 4.8°C/day.